What to eat

 If you are active and eating a healthy balanced diet, you should be able to maintain a healthy weight.

 If you are overweight, you should stick to a balanced diet, try to cut down on foods containing sugar and fat, and get plenty of physical activity.
-Teenagers should be aiming for an hour of physical activity every day.
+Teenagers should be aiming for at least an hour of physical activity every day.

 In particular, it's a good idea to: